jaseknighter/osc-mod/README.md

 controls in your osc client for `option` params should send numbers from 1 to the `max` value of the param displayed in the mod menu.

+controls in your osc client for `trigger` params should send a 1.

 controls to change text params are not yet supported.

 note: the github repository includes a maxpat ('osc_test.maxpat') that can be used for testing.